 To protect privacy, in Android 10, more restrictions have been placed on the obtaining of non-resettable device identifiers.
 To obtain device identifiers, the READ_PRIVILEGED_PHONE_STATE permission is required, but this permission is normally not granted to an app.
 This change affects all apps running in Android 10 regardless of the setting for targetSdkVersion.
 For this reason, even in apps that ran using the granting of normal permissions, unexpected behavior can still occur due to occurrence of a security exception or returning of null.
 The types of information that are affected by this and the APIs for obtaining them are as follows.
 (It is assumed that required permissions such as READ_PHONE_STATE were already granted.)

 • Build Class

-API Information to be acquired targetSDKVer- sion=29 targetSDKVer- sion29 (field))BUILD.SE- RIAL Device serial number Unknown Unknown getSerial Device serial number SecurityException Unknown
+API targetSDKVer-Information to \mathbf{be} targetSDKVeracquired sion=29sion 29(field))BUILD.SE-Device serial number Unknown Unknown RIALDevice serial number Unknown getSerial SecurityException

 Table 5.5.2: Build Class

 • TelephonyManager Class